KelvinMsft/NoTruth/README.md

-DdiMon
+NoTruth
 =======

 Introduction
 -------------
-DdiMon is a hypervisor performing inline hooking that is invisible to a guest (ie, any code other than DdiMon) by using extended page table (EPT).
+NoTruth is a hypervisor performing inline hooking that is invisible to a guest (ie, any code other than NoTruth) by using extended page table (EPT).

-DdiMon is meant to be an educational tool for understanding how to use EPT from a programming perspective for research.
-To demonstrate it, DdiMon installs the invisible inline KernelModeList on the following device driver interfaces (DDIs) to monitor activities of the Windows built-in kernel patch protection, a.k.a.
+NoTruth is meant to be an educational tool for understanding how to use EPT from a programming perspective for research.
+To demonstrate it, NoTruth installs the invisible inline KernelModeList on the following device driver interfaces (DDIs) to monitor activities of the Windows built-in kernel patch protection, a.k.a.
 PatchGuard, and hide certain processes without being detected by PatchGuard.